♫ Listening to: Boys (That I Dated in High School) by The Prettiots ♫

 Drizzle the melted vegan butter or margarine into the top hole while the food processor is running.

 Divide evenly amongst your 12 silicone molds.
 I use these tall silicone molds , but you can use silicone cupcake molds too.

 Press into the molds using something hard and flat on the bottom, like a shot glass or the opposite end of a pestle.

 Chill the graham cracker crusts in the freezer.

-Blend the cup of cashews, ½ cup of lime juice, ½ cup of sweetener, ½ a package of melted creamed coconut, and handful of spinach on high for a minute.
+Blend the cup of organic raw cashews that have been boiled and rinsed, ½ cup of lime juice, ½ cup of sweetener, ½ a package of melted creamed coconut, and handful of spinach on high for a minute.
 If there are still chunks of cashews, blend again until it’s smooth.